flux2341/Aisling/README.md

 - view list of entries, view entry detail
 - create entry, edit entry, delete entry
-- entries are stored as json files
+- entries are stored as json files in a folder
 - half-decent alert/confirm dialog
 - settings for 'storage location' and 'last entry open', file dialog for opening storage location
 - loads previous state on startup (search text, selected word)
 - search entries
-    - prefix with 'word:', 'definition:', or 'tag:' to search specific parts
+    - prefix with 'word:', 'definition:', 'tag:', or 'synonym' to search specific parts
+- modules
+    - word
+    - definition
+    - tags
+        - selecting a tag filters the entry list
-- tagging
+    - synonyms
+        - selecting a synonym opens that entry
+- dynamically add entry attributes for new modules
-    - for entering tags, split on any non-word character
+- tags and synonyms are split on any non-word character
-    - selecting a tag filters the search results by the tag
 - put focus on the word input field after selecting 'edit' and 'new'

 ## Todo
+- menu items
+    - open storage location
+    - show/hide module labels (save as a setting)
+    - export to html, csv, txt
+    - import from csv, txt
+    - hide menu (show with alt)
+- allow users to press down/up arrow to move through the entries
 - find a way to build modules, let them have persistent data
     - save and restore any variables they declare (besides those over-written by the entry)
 - 'x' button in search input to clear the search text
-- mass upload from txt, csv
 - have the input fields show up as the same size and at the same place as the view elements
-- menu options
-    - show/hide module titles (save as a setting)
-    - export to txt (tabbed in), html, csv
 - module system
     - additional modules
         - synonyms, antonyms, 'related'